 The finale suits his abilities perfectly.
 Movistar could set the pace on the climb to the line and Alejandro Valverde – who is a master of timing – could keep his explosive sprint in check until the final metres.
-The Unbeatable is unlikely to wear the red jersey until the end, but why not go for it when the opportunity presents itself?

 Yes, there is an imminent danger… Peter Sagan is riding La Vuelta, too.
 As is Michal Kwiatkowski.
 Both riders are explosive and don’t shy away from a 5.1 kilometres climb at 3.3%.